hanicadanica/piidtl-mosip-auth-sdk-guide/docs/index.md

 The next sections show how to use the SDK for different types of authentication.

+## What the Certificates are For

+The keystore file contains the partner's certificate (not yet signed by MOSIP) and private key.
+On the other hand, the signed keystore file contains the certificate that was signed by MOSIP, and this is what is used to sign the authentication requests.
+To encrypt authentication requests, the IDA Partner certificate (which also comes from MOSIP) is used.

 ## More Information

 [MOSIP Auth SDK Configuration Parameters](https://mosip.atlassian.net/wiki/external/NjczOWRmMGQ0MzUxNGQ0OTgzYzg1MTk3ZGU2N2ExNjg){:target="_blank"}